fyncom/fyncom-help/Crowdin-Setup-FynCom.md

-# Crowdin setup for FynCom.
+# Crowdin Setup for FynCom.
 Translate a Word, Get a Reward.

 --------